-The RFPG approved will consider the approval and the submittal of the Amended Region 8 Lower Brazos Regional Flood Plan to the TWDB during a meeting held on December June 13 22, 20232.
+The RFPG will consider the approval and submittal of the Amended Region 8 Lower Brazos Regional Flood Plan to the TWDB on June 22, 2023.
 In accordance with Title 31 Texas Administrative Code (TAC) §361.20, the Lower Brazos Regional Flood Plan conforms with the guiding principles established in Title 31 TAC §362.3.